mmichlin66/mmichlin66.github.io/mimcss/guide/activation-strategies.md

 In the just-in-time approach, the style definition class becomes an essential part of the component.
 It is activated when the component is mounted and deactivated when the component is unmounted.
 It is reasonable to put style definitions used by a component into the same module that defines the component.

 ## Styled Components
 In all the other methods discussed so far we pass the style definition class to the `activate` function and Mimcss creates a single instance of this class regardless of how many times the `activate` function is called.
 With styled components, we create an instance of the style definition class by ourselves and pass this instance to the `activate` function.
-We can create and activate as many instances of the style definition class as we want and for each instance a separate set of CSS rules is created and is inserted into the DOM, while Mimcss ensures that the names of classes, IDs and other named CSS entities used by these rules are unique.
+We can create and activate as many instances of the style definition class as we want and for each instance a separate set of CSS rules is created and inserted into the DOM, while Mimcss ensures that the names of classes, IDs and other named CSS entities used by these rules are unique.

-Styled component approach is suitable for complex but reusable widgets, which may leverage direct style manipulation to change their layout or visual effects.
+Styled components approach is suitable for complex but reusable widgets, which may leverage direct style manipulation to change their layout or visual effects.

 Styled components provide reach and flexible functionality and they are discussed in details in the [Styled Components](styled-components.html) unit.